zsoltm/docker/x86_64/apps/gitlab/README.md

 GITLAB_TIMEZONE -- (Europe/Zurich)
 GITLAB_EMAIL_DISPLAY_NAME -- email display name at from field (Gitlab) GITLAB_EMAIL_REPLY_TO -- reply-to address (`GITLAB_EMAIL_FROM`)
-UNICORN_WORKERS -- number of worker processes (CPU cores +1 is the recommended) UNICORN_TIMEOUT -- request timeout at unicorn, http level (60) SIDEKIQ_CONCURRENCY -- sidekiq is the background task executor, this value specifies how much task could be xecuted in parallel (5)
+GITLAB_REPO_ROOT -- gitlab repostory root - if yo'd like to move it out from data volume UNICORN_WORKERS -- number of worker processes (CPU cores +1 is the recommended) UNICORN_TIMEOUT -- request timeout at unicorn, http level (60) SIDEKIQ_CONCURRENCY -- sidekiq is the background task executor, this value specifies how much task could be xecuted in parallel (5)